yboyer/winn-project/README.md

 ### Pro
   - Latest version of [Angular](http://angular.io/): `V2.0.1`
   - [Docker image](https://hub.docker.com/r/yboyer/winn-project/) size is about 20MB (shipped with `Node.js`)
-  - Lightweight DBMS and subset of MongoDB with `NeDB`
+  - Lightweight DBMS and subset of MongoDB with [`NeDB`](https://github.com/louischatriot/nedb)
   - Use of `ECMAScript 6` and `ECMAScript 7`
   - NPM scripts to do everything
-  - Automatic tasks with `Gulp`
+  - Automatic front-end development tasks with `Gulp`
+  - Automatic Docker image build, push and deployment with shell scripts

 ### Cons
-  - ...
+  - No server-side verifications about the transport object sent by others ways than the built website
+  - No checks on the date (eg when the arrival date is earlier than the departure date)
+  - No UX for the pending actions sent by clients

 ---